USDA-FSA/fsa-design-system/components/progress/index.md

 ---
 <div class="fsa-whiteout" id="fsa-whiteout" aria-hidden="true"></div>

+A Progress indicator, or Progress bar as it is often called, is an essential component for applications.
+Not only does a Progress indicator provide trust for the end User, but it also can provide valuable information as well.
+The general "rule of thumb" is that any process that requires the User to wait more than a second for something to load or finish, should provide a Progress indicator.

 ## Variations and Examples

+Progress indicators are styled with `class="fsa-progress [fsa-progress--[variation]"`.

 ### Indeterminate, with label

 <div class="ds-preview">
   <div class="fsa-progress fsa-progress--indeterminate" aria-live="polite">
     <div class="fsa-progress__details">